Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ### Client

 The Client application submits the orders for processing by the back-end systems by sending a `PlaceOrder` command.
-The client, as well as all other endpoints, uses the file based instance mapping
+The client, as well as all other endpoints, uses the file based instance mapping:

 snippet:FileInstanceMapping